markmarkyesyes/Educational-Intervention-Management-System/toImplement.md

   -Review validations
-  -Make sure the data is persisted to an object in the students appropriate list using form submission data -Return user to dashboard after creation with success flash message
+  -Make sure the data is persisted to an object in the students appropriate list using form submission data -Return user to dashboard after creation with success flash message -use seed function for updating faculty student lists to update on successful form submission

 --COMPLETES EXPECTED IMPLEMENTATION--